juil-nano-introtoprogramming/Project01/README.md

 # Udacity Intro to Programming Nanodegree Projects

-All the files produced as I go through the projects of this nanodegree.
+All the files, notes, and projects produced as I go through the the Udacity Intro to Programming Nanodegree.